Andy-K-Sparklight/Alicorn/README.md

 - Bun (v1.1 or later)

-  > [!IMPORTANT]
-  > There is a known bug with Bun 1.2.1 and 1.2.2 that causes Vite to fail the build process.
-  > Avoid these versions when installing.

   We use Bun to run our build tools for performance reasons.
   The Bun version for building will not affect the Node.js version bundled with Electron.